Once you decide to outsource software development, choosing the right type of pricing

 When should you choose a T&M contact?

-After considering the pros and cons of the time and materials contract, you can select this model in the following scenarios:
+After considering the time and materials contract pros and cons, you can select this model in the following scenarios:

 So, you have already learned all the critical pros and cons of available models.
 Here, we will provide a brief comparison of fixed fee vs time and materials vs scope-based approaches.